Abubakar74326/SOLVEMATHMODULES/README.md

 ###Running OF PROJECT:
-main code is present in **main.py** file.after running main.py file get API or second method is when user run docker container user get API link then user have to write **mathoperation** and after **/** put a number as an argument  on which user want to perform function.Output data is in JSON  format.the applicatiion runs in a docker container with all its dependencie s
+main code is present in **main.py** file.after running main.py file get API or second method is when user run docker container user get API link then user have to write **mathoperation** and after **/** put a number as an argument  on which user want to perform function.Output data is in JSON  format.the applicatiion runs in a docker container with all its dependencies.